Huai Khwang district

 Huai Khwang (ห้วยขวาง, [hûa̯j kʰwǎːŋ]) is one of the 50 districts (khet) of Bangkok, Thailand.
 It is east of the city centre.
 Neighbouring districts are Chatuchak, Wang Thonglang, Bang Kapi, Suan Luang, Watthana, Ratchathewi, and Din Daeng.

 History

 Huai Khwang district was established in an area formerly part of Phaya Thai in 1973.
 Adjustments to the district were made in 1978, adjusting boundaries with neighboring districts Phaya Thai and Bang Kapi, and again in 1993, creating the new Din Daeng District.

-The name "Huai Khwang" literally meaning 'barricaded creek' (huai means 'creek' and khwang means 'barricaded').
-Because the terrain here in the past consisted of wetlands and creeks; waterways were the main means of transport.
+The name "Huai Khwang" literally means "barricaded creek" (huai meaning creek, and khwang meaning barricaded), as the area was once made up of wetlands and small waterways; in the past, canals (also known as khlongs) were the primary means of transport.